docteurklein/declarative-sql-migrations/README.md

     details jsonb
 );

--- execute or retires (expentional backoff with jitter) any statement that throws any of sqlstates procedure exec(
+-- execute or retries (expentional backoff with jitter) any statement that throws any of sqlstates procedure exec(
     ddl text,
     lock_timeout text = '50ms',